ComfyUI Extension: ComfyUI-VibeVoice

 <p align="right">(<a href="#readme-top">back to top</a>)</p> <!-- USAGE EXAMPLES -->

-The node is designed to be intuitive within the ComfyUI workflow.
+The node is designed for maximum flexibility within your ComfyUI workflow.

 1. Add Nodes: Add the VibeVoice TTS node to your graph.
 Use ComfyUI's built-in Load Audio node to load your reference voice files.

-2. Connect Voices: Connect the AUDIO output from each Load Audio node to the corresponding speaker_*_voice input on the VibeVoice TTS node.
+2. Connect Voices (Optional): Connect the AUDIO output from each Load Audio node to the corresponding speaker_*_voice input.

-3. Write Script: In the text input, write your dialogue.
-Assign lines to speakers using the format Speaker 1: ..., Speaker 2: ..., etc., on separate lines.
+3. Write Your Script: In the text input, write your dialogue using one of the supported formats.

 4. Generate: Queue the prompt.
 The node will process the script and generate a single audio file containing the full conversation.